isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2017-10-11-ISO-IEC-17025-at-Final-Stage-of-Revision.md

 Please visit the [ISO news page](https://www.iso.org/news/ref2212.html){:target="_blank"} for more details about the revision process and other key changes introduced in the new standard.

 In view of this upcoming publication, SAC has prepared a transition policy.
-Following ILAC’s recommendation, SAC will give accredited laboratories **3 years to migrate** to the revised standard after it is published.
+Following ILAC's recommendation, SAC will give accredited laboratories **3 years to migrate** to the revised standard after it is published.
 Laboratories who are not accredited to the revised ISO/IEC 17025 standard after the deadline will not be allowed to issue SAC-accredited reports or certificates.

 SAC will provide more information on the transition activities once the revised standard is published.